rust-basel/fullstack-rust-workshop/src/adding-items.md

 ## OnSubmit Action - posting items

-Currently we do nothing - except changing the state the two `hooks`.
-Let's add a close, that posts items to our backend.
+Currently we do nothing - except changing the state of the two `hooks`.
+Let's add a closure, that posts items to our backend.
 For this we will use `spawn`.
-This allows us to run asyncs function inside our components, which are fired once.
+This allows us to run async function inside our components, which are fired once.

 ```rust
 let onsubmit = move |_| {